bossm8/portfoli.go/README.md

            ghcr.io/bossm8/portfoli-go:latest
 ```

-There is also an example `docker-compose.yml` in the `examples` directory.
+There is also a sample `docker-compose.yml` in the `examples` directory.

 ### Static Build